Updated: 5 days ago

 I would love to get into my life story, but that is not the header of this article.
-So, without further adieu, I would like to lay out for you the three main reasons to why I believe everyone should meditate regularly, and conclude with a small tip on how to start practicing.
+So, without further adieu, I would like to lay out for you the three main reasons to why I believe everyone should meditate regularly, and conclude with a small tip on how to start practicing today.

 Reason One - Connection To Self

 Imagine there a person who you are stuck with for ever waking moment for the rest of your life.